NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 5.md

 And He did not let him, but He *said to him, **"Go home to your people and report to them what great things the Lord has done for you, and _how_ He had mercy on you."**

 ###### 20
-And he went away and began to proclaim in Decapolis what great things Jesus had done for him; and everyone was amazed.Miracles and Healing
+And he went away and began to proclaim in Decapolis what great things Jesus had done for him; and everyone was amazed.

+### Miracles and Healing

 ###### 21
 When Jesus had crossed over again in the boat to the other side, a large crowd gathered around Him; and so He stayed by the seashore.